 In August 2017, the State Council promulgated the Regulations on the Supervision and Administration of Financing Guarantee Companies, or the Financing Guarantee Regulations, effective October 1, 2017.
-In October 2019, the Chinese Banking and Insurance Regulatory Commission, or CBIRC, and other eight PRC regulatory agencies promulgated the Supplementary Provisions on the Supervision and Administration of Financing Guarantee Companies, or the Financing Guarantee Supplementary Provisions provides that, among others, institutions providing services such as client recommendation and credit assessment to various institutional funding partners shall not render any financing guarantee service, whether directly or in disguised form, without the necessary approval.
+In October 2019, the CBIRC and other eight PRC regulatory agencies promulgated the Supplementary Provisions on the Supervision and Administration of Financing Guarantee Companies, or the Financing Guarantee Supplementary Provisions.
+The Financing Guarantee Supplementary Provisions provides that, among others, institutions providing services such as client recommendation and credit assessment to various institutional funding partners shall not render any financing guarantee service, whether directly or in disguised form, without the necessary approval.
 Otherwise, the penalties set forth in the Financing Guarantee Regulations may be imposed by the regulatory authorities, and the Group's existing business shall be properly settled.

 Due to a lack of further interpretations, the exact definition and scope of "operating financing guarantee business" under the Financing Guarantee Regulations or "providing financing guarantee services in disguised form" under the Financing Guarantee Supplementary Provisions are still unclear.
-The Group provided various investor protection measures to Institutional Funding Partners through different kinds of arrangements, including direct deposits, and back-to-back guarantees to the insurance companies and guarantee companies.
+The Group provided various investor protection measures to Institutional Funding Partners through different kinds of arrangements, including providing a deposit, and risk safeguard measures to compensate the insurance companies and guarantee companies in the event that they performed their guarantee or insurance obligations upon the Borrowers' defaults.
 It is uncertain whether these or certain of these arrangements would be deemed to have operated financing guarantee business or provided financing guarantee services in disguised form.
-If such arrangements were deemed to be in violation of any applicable laws and regulations, the Group could be subject to penalties and/or be required to change its current business model, and as a result, the Group's business, financial condition, and results of operations could be materially and adversely affected.
+If such arrangements were deemed to be in violation of any applicable laws and regulations, the Group could be subject to penalties and/or be required to change its current business model, and as a result, the Group's business, financial condition, and results of operations would be materially and adversely affected.

 In an effort to ensure compliance with applicable laws and regulations, the Group has currently conducted part of the investor protection measures through its own financial guarantee companies, which are qualified to provide financing guarantee services.
-The Group is continuously making efforts to adjust its business model and practice to mitigate the relevant compliance risk, including increasing the proportion of investor protection measures through its own financial guarantee companies.
+The Group is continuously making efforts to adjust its business model and practice to mitigate the relevant compliance risk.